Netflix is sitting on a data goldmine — and it's starting to give us a peek

 Netflix is also under increasing pressure from Hollywood talent to divulge more information, particularly as the service ramps up its spending on original content.
 One TV industry source, who did not wish to be named for competitive reasons, said that people who make shows for Netflix do get some data, such as total streams, but noted there’s much greater value in knowing how that stacks up against other Netflix shows — something the company doesn’t tend to share.

-“The best reason for Netflix to share viewing data might be to demonstrate to the creative community that the platform is a great outlet for creative endeavor,” said Mike Bloxham, senior vice president of global entertainment at Frank N. Magid Associates, one of many research firms aiming to shed light on Netflix viewership.
+“The best reason for Netflix to share viewing data might be to demonstrate to the creative community that the platform is a great outlet for creative endeavor,” said Mike Bloxham, senior vice president of global entertainment at Magid, one of many research firms aiming to shed light on Netflix viewership.
 “But that can always be done privately and, in many ways, the absence of data in the public domain almost certainly serves the company better.”

 For now, Netflix remains firmly in control of the market for its data, and its emergence as a dominant force in the entertainment industry means it can require smaller partners to meet its demands.